 South Brooklyn (54 min)

-This ferry connects Manhattan's Financial District to the residential neighborhoods of southern Brooklyn and in summer to Governors Island.
+This ferry connects Manhattan's Financial District with the residential neighborhoods of southern Brooklyn and in the summer with Governors Island.

-The DUMBO stop, just off the Brooklyn Bridge, is the best-known stop on this route.
-If you get off at Atlantic Avenue, the next stop, enjoy a nice walk along the banks of the East River.
-Stops at:
+DUMBO, just off the Brooklyn Bridge, is the best known stop on this route.
+If you get off at Atlantic Avenue, the next stop, you'll enjoy a nice walk along the banks of the East River.
+Stop at:

-- Brooklyn Bridge Park Pier 6/ Atlantic Avenue - 9 minutes
+- Brooklyn Bridge Park Pier 6/Atlantic Avenue 9 mins

 - Corlears Hook

 If you take the Astoria ferry, I recommend getting off in Long Island City to visit Gantry Plaza State Park, a park that has spectacular views of Manhattan.
-On the other hand, this ferry also stops at Roosevelt Island, where you can't miss Four Freedoms Park a place created in honor of President Roosevelt that has amazing views of all of Downtown and Midtown Manhattan.
+On the other hand, this ferry also stops at Roosevelt Island, where you can not miss Four Freedoms Park a place created in honor of President Roosevelt that has amazing views of all Downtown and Midwtown Manhattan.

-When you're done you just have to turn around and take either the subway or the Roosevelt Island cable car back to Manhattan.
-Stop at:
+When you're done we just have to turn around and take either the subway or the Roosevelt Island cable car back to Manhattan.
+Stop in:

 - Pier 11

-The NYC Ferry's Soundview line is one of the most recently created routes.
+The NYC Ferry's Soundview Line is one of the most recently created routes.
 It connects the Upper East Side and the Bronx with Lower Manhattan.
-It is a good alternative to the subway for visiting the Guggenheim Museum (as one of the stops on this route is on 90th Street) or the New York Botanical Garden and Yankee Stadium (the other stop is in the Bronx).
+It is a good alternative to the subway to visit the Guggenheim Museum (as one of the stops on this route is on 90th Street) or the New York Botanical Garden and Yankee Stadium (the other stop is in the Bronx).
 Stop at: